adzarei/e2e-webapp-project/README.md

 # e2e-webapp-project
-End to end web application project to experiment with NextJS static app deployed to AWS S3 and Cloudwatch for monitoring.
+End to end web application project to experiment with NextJS static app on AWS S3, CDK deployment, AWS Cloudwatch and AWS Synthetics.